 Founded in 1876, the Orlando Sentinel is a broadsheet newspaper based in Orlando, Florida, and serving the Central Florida region.
-They won a Pulitzer Prize in 2017 and the current publisher is Nancy Meyer.
+They won a Pulitzer Prize in 2017.

 Funded by / Ownership

 The Orlando Sentinel is owned by Tribune Publishing, which is the third-largest newspaper publisher in the USA.
 Some of the larger papers they own are the Chicago Tribune, New York Daily News, and The Baltimore Sun.
 Revenue is derived from subscription fees, newsstand sales, and advertising.

 Analysis / Bias